 The SPARK!
 Alliance

-SPARK!
-Alliance is a foundation of museums and cultural centers committed to the inception, development, facilitation and sustainability of cultural programs for people with memory loss and their caregivers.
+The SPARK!
+Alliance is a foundation of museums, nature centers and cultural centers committed to the inception, development, facilitation and sustainability of cultural programs for people with memory loss and their caregivers.

 In 2009, the founding 10 institutions chosen by the Helen Bader Foundation (now, Bader Philanthropies, Inc.) established a forward thinking program of collaboration and cross connected policies and procedures that help new institutions and organizations begin engagement programs that are accessible to families living with Alzheimer’s, dementia and memory loss.
 These programs focus on life-long learning, providing quality of life experiences while living in the moment and inspiring creative expression through engaging the senses.